ShiqianTao/k8s-public-yaml/windows-exporter/README.md

 ## Windows Exporter

-With `AKS.Windows.Node.Extension` all Windows nodes have installed `windows-exporter`.
+With `AKSWindowsExtension` all Windows nodes have installed `windows-exporter`.

 - Apply a Windows PowerShell pod to a Windows node.